Company Formation in Switzerland –

 - Zweigniederlassung – Branch of a foreign entity

-- Kommanditgesellchaft (KG) – Limited partnership
+- Kommanditgesellschaft (KG) – Limited Partnership

 - Kollektivgesellschaft – General Partnership

 - Einfache Gesellschaft – partnership without registration

 - Einzelunternehmen, Einzelfirma – Sole Enterprise, Sole Trader

 - Genossenschaft – Registered Cooperative